dariuspetrov/Stomadmin/README.md

 # Stomadmin
-A dental clinic management system
+A dental clinic management system written using the Laravel PHP framework.

-## About
-* Written in PHP
-* MySQL database for storing data